CollegeBoreal/INF1086-201-21H-01/2.KSQL/300115140/README.md

 <img src="https://github.com/CollegeBoreal/INF1086-201-21H-01/blob/main/2.KSQL/300115140/IMAGES/ksql3.PNG" width="550">

-The STREAM systemd was created and the TABLE zack was created in relation with that sream.
+The STREAM file _streamsystemd.sql_ was created and the table _tablezack.sql_ was created in relation with that stream (streamsystemd.sql related to tablezack.sql)

 ```
 CREATE STREAM systemd (